 With an extensive history of sculpting music spanning over twenty years, ASC has an incredible catalog covering a large spectrum of styles including music for film and tv.
 ASC is always pushing forward but remaining steadfast to his own ideas and creative process, with no energy spent worrying about current trends.
 He remains focused on operating his Auxiliary label and just launched an excellent new sublabel titled Spatial, which delves into atmospheric Drum & Bass.
 Even with a long list of desirable studio equipment at his fingertips, he feels that it now might be time to downsize to help improve workflow.
 However he hasn't slowed down as there is plenty of music on the way this year from ASC on his own labels as well as others.
-His productions have gained him a following across various electronic genres and he was kind enough to offer some time for a chat.
+His productions have gained him a following across various electronic genres and he was kind enough to offer some time for a few questions.

 Hello James, thank you for being involved and having a chat.
 How have you been doing recently?